doublevoid/ash/README.md

 Karma calculation for posts and comments through the vote component.

+Comments viewable in the post page.

+Replies to Comments viewable in the post page.

 ## What is missing:

-An actual interface for subscribing to communities
+An interface for subscribing to communities

 A frontpage that is composed of the communities you've subscribed to.

 A custom ordering logic based on karma and post age for the frontpage and /c/all communities.

-Make comments viewable in the post page.

 Making comments to a post and replying to comments (this shouldn't be hard, we only need to add the HTML for it).